 1. NAME OF INNOVATION/STRATEGY:

-Chi Chieh Mei Ching Yi/Sisterhood
+Chieh Mei Ching Yi/Sisterhood

 2. TYPE OF PROPOSED STRATEGY: Universal prevention

-Х Selective prevention
+х Selective prevention

-Х Early intervention
+х Early intervention

 Other (please specify)

-2 NAME OF DEVELOPER/AGENCY/ORGANIZATI ON - DI ease include all contact information
+3. NAME OF DEVELOPER/AGENCY/ORGANIZ ATION - Please include all contact information

-APAIT Health Center 1730 W. Olympic Blvd.
+APAIT Health Center

+1730 W. Olympic Blvd.
 Ste.
+300

-300 Los Angeles, CA 90015
+Los Angeles, CA 90015

+4. TARGET POPULATION

-Chieh Mei Ching Yi (CMCY)/Sisterhood serves monolingual Chinese immigrant women employed as masseuses in Los Angeles County.
+Chieh Mei Ching Yi (CMCY)/Sisterhood serves mo onolingual Chinese immigrant women employed as

+masseuses in Los Angeles County These women at e limited l in their employment options because of their linguistic

+masseuses in Los Angeles County.
 These women are limited in their employment options because of their linguistic isolation, and generally, the husbands and families of these women are unaware that they are working as masseuses.
 The women face severe mental stress because of their isolation and the stigma associated with this industry, especially the assumption that masseuses are sex workers.
 The program is provided primarily in Mandarin, but is available in Cantonese if needed.
 CMCY/Sisterhood is intended for women working in settings where they are at risk of HIV exposure, wage theft, and violence through sex work, namely massage parlors (where masseuses are required to have licenses by California law, but many do not and are arrested for not having licenses), acupuncture and aromatherapy businesses, and chiropractic clinics (in the latter three business types, these women are not required to have masseuse licensing).
 These women are at high risk due to their involvement in sex work and limited ability to practice safe sex or access preventive services.